1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 2.md

 	 - **Went against calles loyalist, was president, had more radical policies**
 	 - was part of PNR
 	 - cut his salary in half, and spent 500 days on thre road visiting the people of mexico
+	 - Had school curiculum have, ¨to include socialist scientific, secular, and nationalistic concepts¨
 	 - *Managed to rid mexico of Calles.*

 Unit 2.5 ID Terms